biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 -   Introduced to the biojava developer mailing list.
 -   Request for input from biojava developer mailing list on this project.
--   Prepared first draft of the interface methods for the properties.
+-   Committed the first draft of the interface methods for the basic physico-chemical properties

 Skype call notes
 ----------------